vfarcic/devops26/manuscript/15-advanced-pipelines.md

     Preview Application              18s        http://go-demo-6.cd-vfarcic-go-demo-6-pr-103.35.196.24.179.nip.io
 ```

 You'll notice that now we have a new step `Promote Rollout`.
 It is a combination of the name of the stage (`promote`) and the `name` of the step we defined earlier.
-Similarly, you'll notice that our unit and functional tests are now properly named as well.
+Similarly, you'll notice that our unit and functional tests are now adequately named as well.

 Feel free to stop watching the activities by pressing *ctrl+c*.